-Date Task Weight Skills & Report Outcomes Seme ester One Term 1 Week 7 Tuesday 7 March Law, Society and Political Involvement Research PBL 25% 5.1 Applies consumer, financial, economic, business, legal, political and employment concepts and terminology in a variety of contexts.
+Date Task Weight Skills & Report Outcomes Term 1 Week 7 Tuesday 12 March Law, Society and Political Involvement Research PBL 25% 5.1 Applies consumer, financial, economic, business, legal, political and employment concepts and terminology in a variety of contexts.
 5.3 Examines the role of law in society.
 5.5 Evaluates options for solving problems and issues.
 5.7 Researches and assesses information using a variety of sources.
-Term 2 Week 5 Due this week The Economic and Business Environment Group Research Presentation 35% 5.1 Applies consumer, financial, economic, business, legal, political and employment concepts and terminology in a variety of contexts.
+Term 2 Week 6 Due this week The Economic and Business Environment Group Research Presentation 35% 5.1 Applies consumer, financial, economic, business, legal, political and employment concepts and terminology in a variety of contexts.
 5.2 Analyses the rights and responsibilities of individuals in a range of consumer, financial, economic, business, legal, political and employment contexts.
 5.4 Analyses key factors affecting decisions.
 5.6 Develops and implements plans designed to achieve goals.
-Seme ester Two Term 3 Week 5 Tuesday 5 September Towards Independence Portfolio 40% 5.1 Applies consumer, financial, economic, business, legal, political and employment concepts and terminology in a variety of contexts.
+Term 3 Week 7 Tuesday 3 September Towards Independence Portfolio 40% 5.1 Applies consumer, financial, economic, business, legal, political and employment concepts and terminology in a variety of contexts.
 5.7 Researches and assesses information using a variety of sources.
 5.8 Explains information using a variety of forms.
 5.9 Works independently and collaboratively to meet individual and collective goals within specified timeframes.